osedoe/Web-Development-Notes/JavaScript/regexp.md

 ### Match characters inside a RegExp with `.`,`[]` and `-`

--   A period inside the RegExp will match any character `/hu./`.
+-A period inside the RegExp will match any character `/hu./`.

--   The use of square brackets `[]` let us match any letter inside them as one option for a position or slot in the pattern.
+-The use of square brackets `[]` let us match any letter inside them as one option for a position or slot in the pattern.

 ```javascript
 const pattern = /b[aeiou]g/;
 // Will match "bag", "beg", "big", "bog", "bug"
 ```

--   Using the _hyphen_ "-": It's used to define a range of characters to match -looking like `[a-e]` or `[0-5]`.
+-Using the _hyphen_ "-": It's used to define a range of characters to match -looking like `[a-e]` or `[0-5]`.

 ### Negated characters with a caret ^ inside a character set -> ^